LEMON-Mapping: Loop-Enhanced Large-Scale Multi-Session Point Cloud Merging and Optimization for Globally Consistent Mapping: Related Works

 \subsection{Single Map Maintenance and Optimization}

-Single map maintenance and optimization have been extensively studied, with existing approaches falling broadly into two categories: pose graph optimization (PGO) and bundle adjustment (BA) based methods.
-PGO remains a widely adopted back-end in LiDAR SLAM systems \cite{pgslam1, pgslam2, liosam}.
-A single-robot pose graph is constructed to refine initial pose estimates from odometry by utilizing the constraints of loop closures.
-However, traditional PGO frameworks focus on pose consistency rather than directly optimizing point cloud structure, leading to map with poor geometric quality, which limits their effectiveness in generating globally consistent maps for precision-demanding applications.
+Single map maintenance and optimization have been extensively studied, with existing approaches falling broadly into two categories: PGO-based and BA-based methods.
+PGO remains a widely adopted back-end in LiDAR SLAM systems \cite{pgslam1, pgslam2, liosam, rised} by utilizing the constraints of loop closures to reduce the accumulated drift of odometry.
+However, traditional PGO frameworks focus on pose consistency rather than quality of the point cloud map , leading to maps with poor geometric quality.

-In contrast, BA-based methods jointly optimize scan poses and scene features by minimizing the geometric residuals of matched primitives, offering improved map accuracy.
+In contrast, BA-based methods jointly optimize scan poses by minimizing the geometric residuals of matched primitives, offering improved map accuracy.
 BALM \cite{balm1} introduces a closed-form solution for feature parameters to reduce computational complexity, while BALM2 \cite{balm2} extends this with point clustering and a more efficient second-order solver.
-HBA \cite{hba} adopts a hierarchical BA strategy followed by top-down PGO, significantly improving the quality and consistency of the overall map.
-PSS-BA \cite{pss-ba} introduces quadratic surface modeling for point cloud maps and uses progressive smoothing iteration to optimize map quality.
+Recently, BALM3 \cite{BALM3.0} employs a majorization-minimization algorithm to decouple scan poses, reducing the time complexity to linear and enabling distributed optimization for large-scale mapping.
+HBA \cite{hba} adopts a hierarchical BA strategy followed by top-down PGO, achieving scalable optimization in large-scale scenarios.
+PSS-BA \cite{pss-ba} introduces quadratic surface modeling for point cloud maps and uses progressive smoothing iterations to optimize map quality.
 RSO-BA \cite{rsoba} improves robustness via a second-order estimator integrated with a robust kernel function.
-However, traditional bundle adjustment approaches rely on time-based sliding windows and fail to incorporate long-range spatial constraints introduced by loop closures.
-These constraints of loop closures, though temporally distant, are spatially adjacent with sharing of the same geometric features and crucial for improving local consistency.
-Generally, the existing BA methods mentioned above do not solve this problem well.
+Despite their advantages, traditional BA approaches rely on time-based sliding windows and fail to incorporate long-range spatial constraints introduced by loop closures.
+Consequently, directly deploying these methods in multi-robot scenarios yields limited practicality.